-Who’s dreaming of travel?
-There’s gotta be a dozen people on your holiday list who could use an escape.
-And while the time hasn’t quite come to visit a far off land, we want to help your favorite travelers get ready for a brighter 2021 and nurture their wanderlust in the meantime.
+There’s gotta be a dozen people on your holiday list who could use an escape and are dreaming of far-off lands.
 Keeping in the tradition of our annual gift guide, we scoured our years of packing lists and looked to our circle of globetrotting friends for their tested-and-approved picks.
 What we’ve come up with are the best travel gifts that won’t just be “stuff” under the tree…but the tools, resources, and ideas to inspire the travelers in your life.

 Back when we were first dating, Mike bought me a pair of snowshoes for Christmas…which as a girl from Southern California was like being gifted a bowling ball to join him at “League Night.”
 A decade and a hundred snowshoe hikes later, I can tell you it’s one of the best Christmas gifts I’ve ever received.
 Floating over deep snow and traversing icy waterfalls, these shoes open up a world of winter adventures—no lift tickets, long lines, gear rental, or commute necessary.
 To give ourselves an upgrade from our old clunkers, we’re gifting each other a pair of Northern Lites—the world’s lightest snowshoes!
 From their hardcore Predator series to their ultra-light Race Waves (1.3 lb for the pair!), these snowshoes are the choice of Iditarod winners and snow bunnies alike.
 No matter which style you get, opt for their amazing speed bindings, which tighten with one pull, rather than taking off your gloves to fuss with multiple clips.
 And while $200 is not a drop in the bucket, they have a lifetime warranty, 1% of profits go to Parkinson’s Research, and for the cost of two lift tickets you’ll get unlimited snowy adventures.